-Report on Compliance for each Major Federal Program
+Report on Compliance for the Major Federal Program

-We have audited St. Marys City School District's, Auglaize County, (the School District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could directly and materially affect each of St. Marys City School District's major federal programs for the fiscal year ended June 30, 2020.
-The Summary of Auditor's Results in the accompanying schedule of findings identifies each of the School District's major federal programs.
+We have audited St. Marys City School District's (the School District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could directly and materially affect St. Marys City School District's major federal program for the fiscal year ended June 30, 2021.
+The Summary of Auditor's Results in the accompanying schedule of findings identifies the School District's major federal program.